 302. Meaning of unregistered company

-For the purposes of this Part the expression “unregistered company” shall not include a company registered under this Act or the repealed Acts, but save as aforesaid shall include any society, association, or company consisting of more than 5 members.
+For the purposes of this Part the expression unregistered company shall not include a company registered under this Act or the repealed Acts, but save as aforesaid shall include any society, association, or company consisting of more than 5 members.

 [Section 302 amended by No. 47 of 1949 s.
 20.]